awsdocs/amazon-ec2-user-guide/doc_source/recycle-bin-working-with-rules.md

 ## Tag retention rules<a name="recycle-bin-tag-resource"></a>

 You can assign custom tags to your retention rules to categorize them in different ways, for example, by purpose, owner, or environment\.
-This helps you to quickly find a specific retention rule based on the custom tags that you assigned\.
+This helps you to efficiently find a specific retention rule based on the custom tags that you assigned\.

 You can assign a tag to a retention rule using one of the following methods\.